 However, in the rare, unintended circumstance that Medicaid did end up covering auto accident injuries – even though No-Fault insurance coverage was available – Medicaid would always seek reimbursement from the car accident victim.
 (42 U.S.C.
 1396a(a)(25)(B); 42 CFR § 433.139)

 Typically, reimbursement involved Medicaid’s assertion of a lien on a car accident victim’s third-party tort recovery for pain and suffering compensation.

-And, as I will discuss more below, reimbursement in the future may also include Medicaid liens on all “excess” medical and economic damages that a car accident victim can now claim in a car accident lawsuit in tort after July 1, 2020 when these provisions of the new auto law take effect.
+And, as I will discuss more below, presently and in the future, Medicaid may assert liens on all “excess” medical and economic damages that a car accident victim claims in a third-party tort claim for pain and suffering compensation.
 (MCL 500.3135(3)(c))

-Will Medicaid cover auto accident injuries under the new No-Fault law?
+Does Medicaid cover auto accident injuries under the No-Fault law?

-It is expected under the new law that Medicaid will cover auto accident injuries for a victim’s accident-related medical bills once the dollar-limit of the victim’s No-Fault PIP medical benefits coverage level has been reached:
+It is expected that – under Michigan’s No-Fault law – Medicaid will cover auto accident injuries and a victim’s accident-related medical bills once the dollar-limit of the victim’s PIP medical benefits coverage level has been reached:

 - $50,000 coverage level – This coverage level is limited to only those drivers who are “enrolled in Medicaid.”
 It is expected that once the driver’s car-accident-related medical bills exceed $50,000 and, thus, No-Fault coverage ceases, then Medicaid will pay for accident-related medical care thereafter.